-In 2016, my husband, Adam, and I quit our jobs, sold everything, and bought one-way tickets to San Diego, carrying 12-pound backpacks with enough gear to sustain ourselves for the next six months as we attempted to hike the Pacific Crest Trail from Mexico to Canada.
+In 2016, my husband, Adam, and I quit our jobs, sold everything, and bought one-way tickets to San Diego, carrying 12-pound backpacks with enough gear to sustain ourselves for the next several months as we attempted to hike the Pacific Crest Trail from Mexico to Canada.
 Thru-hiking was one of Adam’s long-held dreams (turned reality), and it’s a dream that vastly impacted more than three years of our lives, early into our marriage.

 Day 38: Thru-hiking can be monotonous, is chock-full of physical discomfort, and it pushes one to her physical/emotional (what's the difference?) edge.
 In summary, I am not pleasant.
 I am irritable.
-Someone asked me if I've had any great thoughts on the trail, and I said, “nope, but I'm sure aware of my shortcomings!”
+Someone asked me if I've had any great thoughts on the trail, and I said, “Nope, but I'm sure aware of my shortcomings!”
 Luckily, Adam is on cloud nine regardless of the conditions we hike in, making him a patient saint in response to my toddler-esque emotional capacity.

 What I find amazing about life on the trail is how little and how much happen simultaneously.
 I’d fall behind on my journal for weeks and easily be able to recall the details of every day because each day contained its own world, its own distinct flavors.
-And yet, hours would pass in silence as we walked uphill and downhill without access to the news or social media or podcasts—the biggest events of the day involved meals, bathroom breaks, and choosing a spot for the tent at night.
+And yet hours would pass in silence as we walked uphill and downhill without access to the news or social media or podcasts—the biggest events of the day involved meals, bathroom breaks, and choosing a spot for the tent at night.

 But the nothingness of it all was a sort of magic.
 It created space to sort through head trash, navigate hard relationship discussions that had been tabled for too long, and to just be together, looking out on a picturesque landscape after a long day, eating tasteless food and feeling content.
 So many people we met on the trail made sarcastic comments about whether we’d still be married at the end of the trail, but I don’t think there was a time before or since when we felt our lives sync up in the effortless harmony of coexistence.

 Day 114: I felt acutely aware of what I was giving up: precious time with Adam without any distractions—no jobs, no screens, nothing.
 This had been an incredible four months for the two of us, and I felt deeply bonded to Adam, suddenly fearing the loss of this bond once we were back in the stress and bustle of society.
 I knew we would always look back on this as one of our greatest adventures and a highlight of our relationship.
 Did I really want to cut that time short?

-In July, I took a week off trail to get Volume Three of Catalyst Wedding magazine to print.
-I was back in my element, working with words and ideas, typing furiously on my laptop in bed while sipping coffee and occasionally gazing out the window to collect my thoughts.
+In July, I took a week off-trail to get Volume Three of Catalyst Wedding magazine to print.
+I was back in my element, working with words and ideas, typing furiously on my laptop in bed while sipping coffee, and occasionally gazing out the window to collect my thoughts.

 The first day back on the trail, my mind was racing with new thoughts about the direction of Catalyst; I chattered all day to Adam, feeling revived with fresh energy.
-The second day, I had run out of new information, so I dealt with the resulting mental low by running down my precious phone battery all morning listening to an audio book.
+The second day, I had run out of new information, so I dealt with the resulting mental low by running down my precious phone battery all morning listening to an audiobook.
 And it was at lunch that day that a realization struck me like a lightning bolt: I wasn’t in the right place anymore.
 I involuntarily teared up.
 "I think my time on the trail has come to an end," I told Adam.
 But he already knew.
 He was affirming, encouraging me to go dive into Catalyst.
 I felt so much love for him and gratitude that he knew it was the right choice for me, but I also felt sad.
-Somehow the end had caught me by surprise.
+Somehow, the end had caught me by surprise.

 I learned a lot about marriage from the PCT.
 I learned that time together is precious and that time away from phones is just better.
 I learned to slow down a little, to accept help, to offer more grace.
 And I learned how conflicting it can feel to support your partner’s dreams while still fighting for your own.